 Each VCE subject has a number of assessments called SACs (School Assessed Coursework) that are designed and marked by the teachers at your school.
 Your SAC marks, however, are not used to calculate your study scores or ATAR.
 In fact, your SAC marks are merely used to rank you in each subject at school.

 Your rank is an indicator of your performance in comparison to the other students studying a subject at your school.
-If you obtained the highest total SAC marks, you’ll be given a ranking of 1 in that subject.
-If you obtained the seventh highest results in your SACs, your ranking in that subject will be 7.
+If you obtained the highest total SAC marks, you’ll be given a rank of 1 in that subject.
+If you obtained the seventh highest results in your SACs, your rank in that subject will be 7.

 Why are Students Ranked?

 If the rest of your classmates scored higher than you then 75% is not a high mark at all.
 However, if 75% was the highest mark then it’s a really good score.
 So scores can be misleading, which is why students are ranked in each school.
 This way, it doesn’t matter if a teacher is a harsh or lenient marker or whether your SACs are harder or easier than that given to students at other schools.

 Each school’s assessment marks are compared with a common scale, which is the external VCE exam(s) that every student sits at the end of the year.
 VCAA uses the external exam results to adjust the school assessment marks accordingly.
 The student who received the highest rank in the school assessments will be given a moderated assessment mark that is equal to the highest exam mark obtained in that subject at your school.
 The student with the third rank in the school assessments will receive a moderated assessment mark that is equal to the third highest exam mark obtained in that subject at your school. i.e. Each student receives the exam score with the same rank as that obtained in the SACs as their moderated assessment mark.
 It is this mark, together with your standardised exam mark that is used to calculate a study score.